PidgeonTools/PidgeonRenderFarm/FAQ.md

 - **OPENCL**: Blender 2.93 or older

 ### What is dotnet (.NET)?
-".NET is an open source developer platform, created by Microsoft, for building many different types of applications."
+> .NET is an open source developer platform, created by Microsoft, for building many different types of applications.

 It is required in order to execute PRF, but the binaries include .NET, so you don't have to install it on your system seperately.

 ## Do you collect any data?